Set-valued State Estimation for Nonlinear Systems Using Hybrid Zonotopes: Introduction

-Convex approaches are particularly successful when the dynamics are represented well using affine approximations and when the exact set of states consistent with a given measurement can be tightly approximated with a convex set.
-However, when the true set of states consistent with the dynamic model, measurements, and uncertainty is significantly nonconvex, over-approximations using affine and convex approaches incur significant error.
-Methods considering collections of convex sets coupled with piecewise affine approximations have also been developed, though computational challenges arise due to the hybrid nature of the approach.
-Successive intersection with guards can result in exponential growth of the number of convex sets with time \cite{Althoff_SetPropagationTechniques_2021}.
-It is especially challenging to compute successor sets used in the dynamic update of SVSE when the set-valued state estimate is large \cite{Althoff_SetPropagationTechniques_2021}.
+Convex approaches are successful when the dynamics are represented well using affine approximations and when the exact set of states consistent with a given measurement can be tightly approximated with a convex set.
+When the true set of states consistent with the dynamic model, measurements, and uncertainty is significantly nonconvex, over-approximations using affine and convex approaches incur significant error.
+Methods considering collections of convex sets coupled with piecewise-affine approximations have been developed, though computational challenges arise, for example successive intersection with guards can result in exponential growth in the number of convex sets with time \cite{Althoff2021_linear}.
+It is especially challenging to compute successor sets used in the dynamic update of nonconvex SVSE when the set-valued state estimate is large \cite{Althoff2021_linear}.
 Similar difficulties arise in the measurement update.

-\textit{Contribution:} This work contributes an efficient SVSE approach that closely captures nonconvexities in the plant and measurement model, including when these result in disjoint state estimate sets.
-This approach results in reduced conservatism of the set-valued state estimates as compared to convex methods.
-This is achieved by introducing a new concept called the input-output set and leveraging the hybrid zonotope set representation \cite{Bird_HybZono}, which extends the constrained zonotope by including binary factors, making it possible to represent the union of an exponential number of convex sets using a linear number of variables.
-This work also proposes and compares three methods by which to generate input-output sets.
+\textit{Contribution:} This paper proposes a new approach for SVSE of nonlinear systems.
+Graphs of functions are represented with a nonconvex set representation called the hybrid zonotope, providing set estimates tighter to the true state than possible using convex methods while admitting efficient and scalable calculations.
+To the authors' knowledge, this is the first work to apply hybrid zonotopes for SVSE.

-\textit{Outline:} The remainder of this paper is organized as follows.
-Section~\ref{sec:Prelims} provides notation, reviews key set operations, and states fundamental definitions including that of the hybrid zonotope.
+\textit{Outline:} Section~\ref{sec:Prelims} provides notation, reviews key set operations, and states fundamental definitions including that of the hybrid zonotope.
 Section~\ref{sect:SUS_reach} introduces SVSE and the key set identities of the proposed method.
 Section~\ref{sect:HZ_SVSE} describes how hybrid zonotopes can be used for nonconvex SVSE of nonlinear systems and compares methods for approximating unary and binary nonlinear functions.
 A numerical example in Section~\ref{sect:Examples} demonstrates the proposed method.